GasparISEP/DevOps-PAI/docs/US03/US03_RequirementsAndSpecifications.md

 ✔ Reliability via robust architecture
 ✔ Usability with guided workflows

-#### Risk mitigation and thorough testing will guarantee feature success.
+#### Risk mitigation and thorough testing will guarantee to feature success.